w3c/wai-intro-atag/content/no-code.md

 ### Everyone Can Add Blocks of Content

 <p><span class="persona">Persona: </span>
- Mohamed is a cook.
+ Mohamed is an independent consultant.
+He maintains a website to attract clients.
 He is blind and uses a screen reader that reads aloud the information on his screen.
 </p>
 <div class="quotes">
   <ul>